 Most forms of dependency are at least treatable with counseling and therapy.
 There are several types of counseling available.
 These types are:

-Psychologists, counselors, and therapists use different techniques to help you cope with dependency.
-They help find the cause and change the behaviors that cause the dependency.
+Psychologists, counselors, and therapists use different techniques to help people cope with dependency.
+They find the cause and change the behaviors that cause the dependency.
 In some cases, they can also help mend the relationships destroyed by addiction as well.

 Other Options for Overcoming Dependency

-A few of the other options for overcoming dependency are:
+A few other options for overcoming dependency are:

 Each one of these options can help.
-Many people combine the different forms of treatment in order to find the best solution for their dependency.
-Addiction or dependency treatment is not a once size fits all situation.
+Many people combine different forms of treatment to find the best solution for their dependency.
+Addiction or dependency treatment is not a one- size-fits-all situation.

 Inpatient Therapy

-Although inpatient therapy is expensive, it has allows you to both overcome the dependency and gives you a place to stay while you work out the problems that caused it and it has created.
-Another benefit of inpatient therapy is the 24 hour care and counseling.
-Most rehab centers have counselors and staff members to help both day and night.
-Some even have medical staff to help with a variety of addiction issues.
+Although inpatient therapy is expensive, it allows you to overcome dependency while having a place to stay to work out your addiction.
+Another benefit of inpatient therapy is the 24-hour care and supervision.
+Most rehab centers have counselors and staff members to help during the day and night.
+Some even have medical staff with specialties to handle addictions.

 Outpatient Therapy

-Outpatient therapy is similar to inpatient therapy only instead of living at the facility while dealing with the addiction you attend sessions with counselors and doctors daily, weekly, or monthly.
+Outpatient therapy is similar to inpatient therapy.
+The major difference is that instead of living at the facility, you attend planned sessions with counselors and doctors on a daily, weekly, or monthly basis.

-• no counseling at night which is when many people have problems
+- no counseling at night, which is when many people have cravings

-• care is not coordinated like it is with inpatient care
+- care isn’t coordinated as it is with inpatient care

-• you have less of an opportunity to bond with other patients
+- you have less opportunity to bond with other patients

-• you have more of a selection when it comes to types of therapy
+- you have more selection when it comes to types of therapy

-Outpatient therapy works best in situations where triggers and environment are not a problem.
-Most people choose it when they have family, work, or school obligations.
+Outpatient therapy works best in situations where triggers and environment aren’t major problems.
+Most people choose this option when they have family, work, or school obligations or if their addictions are manageable.

 Combination Therapy

-Overcoming chemical dependency is very difficult but it is possible.
-All of the different ways to get off drugs can seem daunting at first.
-It is important to remember that these are resources to help you.
-You just have to select the ones that you think will work the best for your situation.
+Overcoming chemical dependency is very difficult but each year, many people successfully overcome their addictions.
+All different ways to get off drugs can seem daunting at first.
+But remember that there are many resources to assist you, and a professional care team can help you decide which ones will work best in your situation.

 the Take-Away